 What's the best way to learn about an artwork that interests me?

-Experiencing an artwork in person is the best way.
-Studio visits and artwork viewings are free and available by appointment, and provide an opportunity to informally view artworks.
-I will also be able to answer any questions.
+Seeing it in person is the best way.
+No obligation studio visits are free and available by appointment.
+You can informally view artworks and I'll be able to answer any questions.

 What if I cannot personally inspect an artwork?